 Have you done a NEED activity and captured it on video?
 Are you creating video lessons for your students that cover NEED content?
-Please share your video content with us on our new Teacher Share-a-Thon page!
-Send us a link to your video(s) and we’ll post them on our new page within our Distance Learning Resources!
+Please share your video content with us!
+Send us a link to your video(s) and we’ll post them on our Teacher Share-a-Thon page!

 Share all links in an email to email@example.com, with “Share-a-Thon Video Link” in the subject line.
 Be sure to tell us a little about the video lesson in the email body, too.
 Please don’t forget to make sure videos are able to be shared, and that you have permission to share video of anyone depicted!

 If you want to share the great work your students are doing, consider submitting a Youth Awards project!
 Learn more about Youth Awards here.

 Energy Experiments at Home